Sunday, October 20, 2019

 Anyway, I digress . . .

 So Maltin recommends Son of Rambow and I actually read his review and decided to give it a shot.
-I found it on Ice Films, picked up some crochet and sat back to watch the show.
+I found it online, picked up some crochet and sat back to watch the show.

 This is a coming-of-age type of movie but done very cleverly, without the unrealistic and foolish which is usual in this genre.
 It's about two boys who really have nothing in common except that they are both on the outside of the school clique.
 Will is being raised by his mom in a strict religion that doesn't allow worldly things like television.
 Lee, on the other hand, is raising himself because his brother is not interested and his mother and step-father are constantly away.
 Lee is a bully and he finds in Will a perfect target.
 That is until they find the one thing they have in common.
 There are several trials and tribulations along the way but it, of course, has a happy ending.